fregu856/TSRT10/README.md

 ****
-Test communication between two computers (this assumes that one has followed the above steps on both computers):
+# Test communication between two computers:
+(this assumes that one has followed the above steps on both computers)

 - Connect the computers to the same WiFi network (eduroam doesn't seems to work)
 - On computer1 (Master):